yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 Data on racial composition in America college populations was collected through Opportunity Insight data.
 (https://github.com/yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/blob/main/Opportunity%20Insights%20Raw%20Data.xlsx)

 From there, data was filtered to remove non-CA and non-four year institutions.
 Colleges were also removed if they did not include data on one or more racial group.
-Others are considered mostly Caucassian but have the potential to include Native Americans as well.
+"Other" is considered mostly Caucassian but have the potential to include Native Americans as well due to the ambiguity.
+The other demographics and their respective z-score titles include:

+- Asian or Pacific (z_asian_or_pacific)

+- African American (z_black)

+- Latino/Hispanic (z_hisp)

+- "Alien" or Non-United States citizen (z_alien)

 ## Data Answer
 The five corrected anchors paint different pictures on the racial make-up of their respective commmunities.
 Respective z-scores are relative to the state average to determine whether a certain racial demographic is considered high or low.